opendatamesh-initiative/odm-specification-dpdescriptor/DEVELOPMENT.md

 * Consensus the solution is complete
 * Complete spec edits, including examples and prose
-* Compliant implementation in the [AsyncAPI JS Parser](https://www.github.com/asyncapi/parser-js) and the [AsyncAPI JSON Schema](https://github.com/asyncapi/spec-json-schemas) (fully tested and merged or ready to merge)
+* Compliant implementation in the [DPDS JSON Schema](#) (fully tested and merged or ready to merge)

 A *draft* is *accepted* when the Committers have been convinced that it appropriately handles all edge cases; that the spec changes not only precisely describe the new syntax and semantics but include sufficient motivating prose and examples; and that the RFC includes edits to any other affected areas of the spec.
-Once *accepted*, its *champion* should encourage adoption of the RFC by opening issues or pull requests on other popular DPDS-compliant tools.
+Once *accepted*, its *champion* should encourage the adoption of the RFC by opening issues or pull requests on other popular DPDS-compliant tools.

 An *accepted* RFC is merged into the DPDS's master branch by a Committer